 And much more

 For the moment, this connectivity will be one-way.
-This means that events in Indy can only trigger actions in other apps and not the other way around–but keep an eye out for future updates.
+This means that events in Indy can only trigger actions in other apps and not the other way around.

 Each Zap consists of a “trigger” and a resulting “action”.
-This means that when an event occurs in one application, that triggers an action in another.
+This means that when an event occurs in one application, it triggers an action in another.

 Say you want to receive an SMS text message every time a contract gets signed in Indy.
 Your client signing the contract is the trigger, and the SMS text message you receive would be the resulting action.

 Before you do anything else, you need to make sure you have accounts on Indy, Zapier, and the app you want to connect with.
 The Zaps will not work otherwise.

 1. Log in to your Indy account and go to the Account Settings page.